 Available for Interviews: Nadine Levitt

-Nadine Levitt is an education advocate, speaker, and the CEO & Founder of WURRLYedu, an educational technology platform.
-Nadine specializes in the social-emotional curriculum (SEL), and she is also the author of the children’s book, My Mama Says Inside Me Lives a Village.
+Nadine Levitt is an education advocate, speaker, and the CEO and founder of WURRLYedu, an educational technology platform, and Inspired Educ8ion, a company whose mission is to investigate how educational programs and initiatives can unleash the limitless potential of students, teachers, and school leaders.
+Nadine specializes in the social-emotional curriculum (SEL), and she is also the author of the children’s book My Mama Says Inside Me Lives a Village.

 Helping Kids to Process the News / Manage Emotions: